aljazkrpan/stable-set-solver/README.md

 - [Examples](#examples)

 # Introduction
-This library was written as the supplementary material for the bachelor thesis: "Reševanje NP-težkih optimizacijskih problemov z uporabo kvantnih žarilnikov" or, in english "Solving NP-hard optimization problems using quantum annealers".
-As the name suggests, it focuses on solving optimization problems on (D-Wave's) quantum annealers, in our case, the main focus is on developing theory for and solving the maximum stable set problem (also known as the maximum independet set).
-But the general problem solving techniques and ideas used can also be translated to any other problem.
-This library provides the code that was used to calcualte the result, the code reusable and can be used for an arbitrary (simple, undirected) graph.
+This library was written as the supplementary material for the bachelor thesis: "Reševanje problema največje neodvisne množice s kvantnimi žarilniki" or, in english "Solving the Maximum Independent Set Problem with Quantum Annealers".
+As the name suggests, it focuses on solving the maximum independent set on (D-Wave's) quantum annealers.
+This library provides the code that was used to calcualte the result, the code is reusable and can be used for an arbitrary (simple, undirected) graph.

 # Installing requirements
 You can install requirements with the following code: